ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The Leader is responsible for generating aggregation jobs, and will generally want to place each report in exactly one aggregation job.
-(The only event in which a Leadercan place a report in multiple aggregation jobs is if the Helper rejects the report with `report_too_early`, in which case the Leader can place the report into a later aggregation job.)
+(The only event in which a Leader can place a report in multiple aggregation jobs is if the Helper rejects the report with `report_too_early`, in which case the Leader can place the report into a later aggregation job.)
 This may require synchronization between different components of the system which are generating aggregation jobs.
 Note that placing a report into more than one aggregation job will result in a loss of throughput, rather than a loss of